-When school kids learn the all-important technique of distinguishing fact from opinion, “best” is known as a trigger word – like the trigger on an AK-47.
+When school kids learn the all-important technique of distinguishing fact from opinion, “best” is known as a trigger word – like the trigger on a weapon.
 It is fraught with danger.
 It can be misused and misunderstood.
 It can be hurtful.
 It can be highly meaningful or next to meaningless.

 Most significantly, it is about as subjective a word as can be found in the English language.